This year’s top toys for boys age 6 to 8 includes everything from superheroes and robots to gross games and science

 Heads up that the links on this page take you to Amazon and as an Amazon Associate I earn from qualifying purchases.
 That means if you buy something through a link, we may get a small commission at no additional cost to you.
-Read our full disclosure here.
+You can read more about that here.
 We hope you enjoy our toy and gift suggestions!

 Top Toys for Boys Age 6 to 8